pulibrary/parallelogram/README.md

 * **edit**: Edit the field (see the section "Editing Subfields" below).
 * **swap**: Swap the contents of the parallel fields (except for subfield 6).
 This button has the same effect whether you select it for the original field or the 880.
 * **unlink**: Removes the link between the two fields without deleting them.
-Subfield 6 will be removed from the original field, while in the 880, the occurrence number subfield 6 will be changed to "00".
+Subfield 6 will be removed from the original field, while in the 880, the occurrence number in subfield 6 will be changed to "00".
 This button has the same effect whether you select it for the original field or the 880.
 * **delete**:  Deletes the field.
 If deleting an 880 field, subfield 6 is also deleted from the original field.
 If deleting a non-880 field, the contents of the corresponding 880 are first copied over to the original field, replacing the original field's contents.
 Then, subfield 6 of the original field is deleted as well as the entire 880 field.
 In other words, when deleting a field, you are actually deleting the contents of the field.
 In the end, it is always the 880 field that is removed.

 ### Editing Subfields